 - Provide a mechanism for incorporating public comments into the process in a timely and meaningful way;

-- Provide accurate, timely and understandable information to affected and interested parties and the media;
+- Provide accurate, timely and understandable information to affected and interested parties and the media; and

 - Modify the CRP as necessary to respond to community concerns.

 Community interest in the site is low at the present time.
-This plan will help prepare the command for any possible increase in the level of interest and educate the local community to better understand the process.
+This program will help prepare the command for any possible increase in the level of interest and educate the local community to better understand the process.

 2. Implementation Responsibility